qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 #.
 The first step is to indicate the mesh file location.
 This can be done
    by pressing the :guilabel:`...` button to the right of the :guilabel:`File name` field and select an existing mesh file or create a new one.
-QGIS will automatically add the right extension to the name you provide.
 #.
 Provide a name (:guilabel:`Layer name`), i.e. the name the layer is
    displayed with in the :guilabel:`Layers` panel
 #.
 Select the :guilabel:`File format`: currently supported mesh file formats
    are ``2DM Mesh File (*.2dm)``, ``Selafin File (*.slf)`` and ``UGRID (*.nc)``.
 #.
 Indicate the :ref:`Coordinate Reference System <crs_selector>` to assign
    to the dataset
 #.
-The above steps will generate an empty layer you can work with.
+The above steps will generate an empty layer that you can afterwards
-   It's however possible to initialize the layer with an existing dataset, i.e. populate the new layer with faces and vertices from another mesh layer.
+   digitize vertices and add dataset groups to.
+   It's however also possible to initialize the layer with an existing dataset, i.e. populate the new layer with vertices, edges or faces from another mesh layer.
 To do so:

    #.
 Check |checkbox| :guilabel:`Initialize Mesh using`
    #. and select either a :guilabel:`Mesh from the current project`